 The national penalty systems is not harmonised by the social rules which means that they significantly differ between Member States in terms of types and levels of penalties imposed for the same infringements.
-For example, the level of fine for exceeding the maximum 6-day or fortnightly driving time limits by $25\%^{128}$ (one of the most serious infringements), can cost $1400 \in$ in Latvia or $30\ 000 \in$ in France.
-In general, one can say that for most serious infringements, the range of national sanctions from $400\in$ and immobilisation of a vehicle (in Sweden) to a $30\ 000 \in$ fine and one year imprisonment (in France).
-For very serious infringements, it can costs $210 \in$ in Latvia, whereas it is $18\ 000 \in$ in the Czech Republic.
-For serious infringements, drivers can get a warning in Romania or fine of $32 \in$ in Hungary and or $2\ 000 \in$ in Slovenia or $3\ 500 \in$ in UK.
+For example, the level of fine for exceeding the maximum 6-day or fortnightly driving time limits by $25\%^{128}$ (one of the most serious infringements), can cost 1400 $\in$ in Latvia or 30 000 $\in$ in France.
+In general, one can say that for most serious infringements, the range of national sanctions from 400 $\in$ and immobilisation of a vehicle (in Sweden) to a 30 000 $\notin$ fine and one year imprisonment (in France).
+For very serious infringements, it can costs $210 \notin$ in Latvia, whereas it is $18\ 000 \notin$ in the Czech Republic.
+For serious infringements, drivers can get a warning in Romania or fine of $32 \notin$ in Hungary and or $2\ 000 \notin$ in Slovenia or $3\ 500 \notin$ in UK.
 These discrepancies are not necessarily justified by socioeconomic differences between the Member States.
 These differences in the types and levels of the sanctions lead to higher administrative burden for operators as they have to deal with different national requirements of the penalty systems.
 Furthermore, it also disadvantages those, who operate mainly in markets where penalties are higher or where different interpretation of what constitutes an infringement is applied.

-128 A most serious infringement (according to classification of serious infringement established by Regulation (EU) 2016/403), which triggers an administrative procedure by the competent authorities of the Member States in order to determine whether the undertaking should lose its good repute.
+&lt;sup>128 A most serious infringement (according to classification of serious infringement established by Regulation (EU) 2016/403), which triggers an administrative procedure by the competent authorities of the Member States in order to determine whether the undertaking should lose its good repute.